PhenoApps/Field-Book/traits/trait-spectral.md

     <img class="screenshot" src="../_static/images/traits/formats/spectral/trait_spectral_capture_ui.png" width="256"  alt=""/>
 </figure>

+A loading icon is displayed when capturing data.
 Color data is shown as a preview of the color along with its hexadecimal value.
-When capturing the data, a loading icon is displayed.

 <figure class="image" style="text-align: center">
     <p>